msub2/awesome-webxr/README.md

 *Methods for monetizing WebXR content (outside of traditional web advertising platforms like Google Ads, as well as crypto, which falls under Web3XR).*

-- [Zesty Market](https://www.zesty.market) - A marketplace for rentable banner spaces in XR.
+- [Borellion](https://www.borellion.com/) - A marketplace for rentable banner spaces in XR.
 Offers integrations with most major WebXR creation tools.

 ## Social Spaces